shakiro214/serverless-local-dev-server/README.md

   - serverless-offline-plus-static

 # if needed add folder for serving static files if necessary (relative to service path)
+# serves the specified folder out of the path "/static"
 custom:
   localDevStaticFolder: path/to/static/files
 ```